thomaslevesque/Extensions.Caching.Extras/README.md

     }
 ```

-The partition key can be anything, it just needs to implement `Equals` and
+The partition key can be of any type that implements `Equals` and `GetHashCode`
-`GetHashCode` correctly.
-The previous examples used strings, but sometimes it makes
+correctly.
+The previous examples used `String`, but sometimes it makes sense to
-sense to use types.
+use `Type`.
 There's a generic overload of `Partition` for partitioning by
 type:

 ```csharp